-These IRS maps can then be viewed in the Historical Search Room.
+These IRS maps can then be viewed in the Historical Search Room on Virtual Volumes.

 This technique is very useful for assessing urban properties, as the map of Scotland on Scotland's Places can be 'zoomed' into, and 25" grid determined quickly and easily, for further investigation in the Search Room.

-Once an hereditament number has been identified on a map, its recorded valuation entry can be consulted in a corresponding field book.
+Once an hereditament number has been identified on a map, its recorded valuation entry can be consulted in a corresponding field book on Virtual Volumes.
 These are arranged by county, and then within county by parish, burgh or ward.
 Each field book contains entries for 100 hereditaments applicable to a certain vicinity, so for example IRS87/48 contains information on hereditament numbers for Portpatrick Parish, Wigtownshire, entries 101-200.

 These books were pre-printed, and four separate pages were set aside for each hereditament.
 The details from the returns form, including the details of owners, tenants, and rent, were recorded on the first page.
 The second and third page were for comments on the particulars of the property such as its building materials, facilities, state of repair, water supply, drainage, land use etc. This was normally quite fully recorded so as to avoid future dispute.
 These pages were also frequently given over to calculations on the size and value of the hereditament, and occasionally the surveyors found time to create individual sketch-plans of properties, to aid understanding and analysis.
 These plans were largely excluded from entries post-1912 owning to greater time constraints.
 The example below for an Aberdeen bakery business gives insight on how well recorded these can be: